-Twelve years ago, fresh out of college, Gina landed a job at SPVV – and quickly found her niche as a specialist in sustainable design.
+Thirteen years ago, fresh out of college, Gina landed a job at SPVV – and quickly found her niche as a specialist in sustainable design.
 She earned her LEED AP credentials in 2008, and has since worked on dozens of sustainable and LEED projects throughout the Inland Northwest.
 In addition to drafting and project management skills, Gina has a penchant for graphic design, so she handles all of the office graphics and spearheads the firm’s marketing efforts.

 - Washington State University, Bachelor of Arts in Landscape Architecture, 2007, Sigma Lambda Alpha Honor Society

 “I wanted to be a marine biologist before I realized the ocean is terrifying and full of really scary creatures that can kill you.”

 Katie joined SPVV in 2014, shortly after she graduated from Montana State University with a Bachelor of Science in secondary education (Social Studies Broadfield option).
 In addition to her duties as phone master and door guard, Katie handles the firm’s invoicing and provides assistance with marketing.
 And perhaps most important, she ensures that the supply of office chocolate never reaches a level low enough that it might be cause for consternation.